 - A small incision is also made in the ‘double chin’ fold to access the fat and lax neck muscles at the midline of the neck

-These scars hide well because they blend into the natural curves and lines.
+These scars hide well because they blend into the natural curves and lines of the skin.
 Once the incisions have matured, the majority of women are not concerned with visible facelift scars.